LostOxygen/llm-confidentiality/README.md

 | ```-llm, --llm_type``` | <b>str</b> | ```llama3-70b``` |Specifies the LLM used to generate the system prompt dataset |
 | ```-n, --name_suffix``` | <b>str</b> | ```""``` | Specifies a suffix for the model name if you want to use a custom model |
 | ```-ds, --dataset_size``` | <b>int</b> | ```1000``` | Size of the resulting system prompt dataset |

+# Real-World Tool Scenarios
+To test the confidentiality of LLMs in real-world tool scenarios, we provide the possibility to test LLMs in Google Drive and Google Mail integrations.
+To do so, run the ```/various_scripts/llm_mail_test.py```script with your Google API credentials.

 # Citation
 If you want to cite our work, please use the following BibTeX entry: